codesynthesis-com/xsde/xsde-tests/README.md

-# xsde-tests - tests for XSD/e compiler
+# xsde-tests - XSD/e tests

 This package contains tests for `xsde`, the XML Schema to C++ data binding compiler for mobile and embedded systems.